220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-2-SQL/Weerk2Notes.md

 - [FROM] clause is usually required on the SELECT statement.
 The exception is when no table columns are listed, and the only items listed are literals or variables or arithmetic expressions.

 - [WHERE] - filters only the rows that are evaluated to true.
 If the condition evaluates to false or unknown, the rows will not be filtered causing an error.
+  - locates which database/schema/table where a row is located
 - [CTE] - Specifies a temporary named result set, known as a common table expression (CTE).
 This is derived from a simple query and defined within the execution scope of a single SELECT, INSERT, UPDATE, DELETE or MERGE statement.
 This clause can also be used in a CREATE VIEW statement as part of its defining SELECT statement.
 A common table expression can include references to itself.
 This is referred to as a recursive common table expression.

 ## DDL - Keywords(CREATE, ALTER, DROP, TRUNCATE, TABLE)